sinhvtr/Spelling_Correction_Vietnamese/README.md

 </h1>

 ## Overview
-A project to correct spelling errors in Vietnamese texts using Seq2Seq and Seq2Seq-Attention models at character-level
+A project to correct spelling errors in Vietnamese texts using Seq2Seq-Attention models at character-level

 More information can read from [training.ipynb](notebooks/Spelling_Correction_Vietnamese_Training.ipynb) or [testing.ipynb](notebooks/Spelling_Correct_Vietnamese_Testing.ipynb)